 To contract the right amount, use the techniques below to maximally contract, then leave off the contraction by half and then by half again.
 This takes practice but is extremely important to get right in the early stages.
 Failure to contract properly will mean unwanted contraction of the larger muscles surrounding the core.
 These will take over movements and thus defeat the aim of the exercises.

 All the following movements should be carried out whilst lying on a firm surface.
-Bend your knees and hips so that you are lying comfortably on your back with your knees up and feet shoulder width apart.
-Make sure your shoulders are relaxed and concentrate on breathing into the sides of your ribcage to take emphasis off the diaphragm - try not to breath into your abdomen and not into your upper chest.
+Bend your knees and hips so that you are lying comfortably on your back with your knees up and feet shoulder-width apart.
+Make sure your shoulders are relaxed and concentrate on breathing into the sides of your ribcage to take

 Remember to breath normally throughout all the exercises- it is common for beginners to hold their breath as they focus on contracting the core.